lacuna/bifurcan/README.md

 }
 ```

-If we call `forked()` on this collection, it simply will throw an exception.
-All variants share the same API, however, allowing us to tweak the performance/safety tradeoffs of our code by changing only a few lines.
+If we call `forked()` on this collection, it will be wrapped in an immutable facade which tracks changes without touching the underlying collection.
+This facade provides fast reads, marginally slower writes, and does not support efficient set operations.
+All variants share the same API, allowing us to tweak the performance/safety tradeoffs of our code by changing only a few lines.

 ### no lazy collections